|

 Wisdom Path with ∞ layout right behind me

-Next up on my list of things to do Lantau Island is to visit the wisdom path.
+Next up on my list of things to do on Lantau Island is to visit the Wisdom Path.
 It’s a 10-minute walk from the Big Buddha.

 Psst!
 On the way, you’ll find a toilet area, so you can take a toilet break before heading to the nature side of the island. 😉